ctrl-hub/traefik-auditor/README.md

   - Auditing requests to an application
   - Debugging user issues based on the request / response
-  - Capturing requests for securit auditing / compliance
+  - Capturing requests for security auditing / compliance
   - Capturing requests for performance analysis
   - Capturing requests for data streaming